 We spent a day touring Lamborghini, Pagani, and Ferrari, although Ducati is popular as well.
 To do this, you will either need to rent a car or take a tour that handles your transportation.
 We had a rental car.

-We thought this would be interesting, but by the time we got to Ferrari (our third and final museum of the day), these visits felt repetitive.
-Parking was challenging, even in November, the off season.
+Was It Worth It?
+We thought this would be interesting (it’s one of the main reasons we visited Bologna), but by the time we got to Ferrari (our third and final museum of the day), these visits felt repetitive.
+Parking was challenging, even in November, which is the off season.
 Taking a factory tour would make it more interesting, but these should be scheduled in advance, as tour times are very limited.

-It took us about 6 hours to visit all three museums, including driving time to and from Bologna.
+How Long Does It Take: It took us about 6 hours to visit all three museums, including driving time to and from Bologna.
 We did not take a factory tour at any of the museums.
+If you prefer to visit just one or two museums, this would take half of a day, and it can be paired with a visit to Parma or Modena.

 If you don’t have a car, this small group tour includes Ferrari, Lamborghini, and Pagani, plus lunch.